TeaShull/PhytoBSA/README.md

  `./PyAtBSA.py`

+ ### Variables
+ Edit ./code/variables.sh to alter run conditions.
+The script analysis recessive polymorphisms by default.
+If your mutation of interest is dominant, change the mutation variable accordingly.

+ Alter the threads variable to half the number of threads available on your machine.

+ If you are analyzing an organism different than Arabidopsis, this is the place to put your reference genome and background SNPs link.
+In order for SNPeff to run properly, your organism needs to be named as it is in the SNPeff database.
+This is currently clunky to configure.
+Easier support for other organisms is on the roadmap.

 ## Output

 Will output a linkage map with lowess smoothed ratios and SNPS in the top 98th percentile g-statistic highlighted in red.